 Smartphone E-Discovery Defines New Legal Standards A growing number of lawsuits rely on information stored on smartphones to reach a verdict.
 For instance, unless information is privileged or not relevant to the specific case, documents, photos, notes and other information stored on the Cloud can be collected during the discovery process, as seen in the 2015 case Wilson v.
 Conair Corp.
 In addition, Gladue v.
 Saint Francis Medical Center brought the issue of document preservation to light after a smartphone user deleted stored information as a result of the impending lawsuit—information that was still recoverable despite being cleared from the user’s device.
 As more trials investigate information preserved on or deleted from a smartphone, more legal standards are established outlining the extent of information that can be discoverable as well as what investigative measures violate an individual’s privacy.

 All Smartphones are Different An aspect of e-discovery that is unique to smartphones is that information contained on a smartphone or tablet is not a direct copy of information stored elsewhere—all smartphones contain unique evidence that could be used in the court of law, although this information could be stored in a multitude of locations including in pictures, emails, text messages, notes, voice memos and more.
-While this may seem to complicate the job of a digital forensics specialist, it only necessitates the role of smartphones in modern e-discovery even more, which allows digital forensics investigators to continually reach new heights in the industry.
+While this may seem to complicate the job of a computer forensics specialist, it only necessitates the role of smartphones in modern e-discovery even more, which allows computer forensics investigators to continually reach new heights in the industry.

-The Digital Forensics Specialists at Atlantic Data Forensics Remain on the Cutting-Edge of Smartphone E-Discovery While the intricacies and boundaries of smartphone e-discovery are still being defined, data forensics specialists know more about navigating information stored on smartphones than ever before.
+The Computer Forensics Specialists at Atlantic Data Forensics Remain on the Cutting-Edge of Smartphone E-Discovery While the intricacies and boundaries of smartphone e-discovery are still being defined, data forensics specialists know more about navigating information stored on smartphones than ever before.
 The data forensics specialists at Atlantic Data Forensics have extensive experience collecting, analyzing and producing ESI to be used during litigation and extend their expertise to smartphone e-discovery.
 If you are involved in a lawsuit that requires retrieving potentially incriminating information stored on a personal or company-issued smartphone, contact Atlantic Data Forensics today.